DeepBlueFlame/Chatbot/README.md

 # Chatbot

-This is a chatbot system for self-learning NLP and speech process
+This is a chatbot system for self-learning NLP, dialogue system and speech process.